This post may include affiliate links that earn us a small commission.

 Cut the cutlets

 Get readymade cutlets from the supermarket.
-Or cut large chicken breast horizontaly to two slices.
-Using a meat mallet pound it to even thickness.
+Or cut a large chicken breast horizontally into two slices.
+Using a meat mallet pound it to an even thickness.

-For breading in a bowl mix egg, water, salt and pepper.
-In another bowl mix breadcrumbs, parmesan cheese, flour and seaosning.
+For breading in a bowl mix egg, water, salt, and pepper.
+In another bowl mix breadcrumbs, parmesan cheese, flour, and seasoning.
 Use a kitchen tong to dip chicken cutlets into the egg wash, followed by bread crumb mixture.
 Press the cutlets gently into the breading, so that it gets coated evenly.

-Shaking off the coating is important, else the excees brading will get into the oil while frying.
+Shaking off the coating is important, else the excess branding will get into the oil while frying.

 For Shallow fry add oil just enough to partially submerge the chicken.
-Fry 1 or 2 cutlets at a time for best result.
-Don't over crowd the pan, else the chiken will not crisp up.
+Fry 1 or 2 cutlets at a time for the best result.
+Don’t overcrowd the pan, or else the chicken will not crisp up.